 Foremost among our goals will be making it easier for counties to distribute and count mail-in ballots.
 The sheer volume of these ballots, coupled with the extended deadlines to return them in six counties, delayed primary results in some places.
 Our first priority is and has always been accurately counting the ballots, and we know every voter shares this commitment.
 However, we also want to help the counties canvass these ballots as quickly and efficiently as possible.

 The single most important change would be a legislative change: We hope to work with the General Assembly to allow counties to begin pre-canvassing ballots in the weeks before Election Day.
-We hope the legislature shares the urgency of this change advocated both by the counties and the Department, and will pass
+We hope the legislature shares the urgency of this change advocated both by the counties and the Department, and will pass this amendment before November.

 Additionally, the Department will be developing a timeline and best practices for the counties, to map out the most effective processes between now and November, including recommendations on additional equipment, staffing, and schedules necessary to effectively process the high volume of mail-in ballots expected in November.